 When this statement was first made in the House of Commons, the partisans of the East India House indignantly denied the fact, and declared that no such horrors were ever perpetrated beneath the British sway.
-Nevertheless, a Commission was appointed to make local investigations throughout the Presidency of Madras, where the application of torture, it was alleged, was more frequent than in other parts of India.
-Three gentlemen of character and experience having been nominated for this purpose, a period of three months was allowed for the presentation of complaints.
-Before that period had expired 519 complainants stated their grievances in person to the Commissioners, some of them having travelled on foot for that purpose upwards of 300 miles.
-And there is one case mentioned of a man having returned home, a distance of 250 miles, for an important paper he had omitted to bring with him.
-This the Commissioners call " a curious proof of pertinacity."
+Nevertheless, a Commission was appointed to make local investigations throughout the Presidency of Madras, where the application of torture, it was alleged, was more frequent than in other purpose, a period of three months was allowed for the presentation of complaints.
+Before that period had espired 519 complainants stated their grievances in person to the Commissioners, some of them having travelled on foot for that purpose upwards of 300 miles.
+And there is one case mentioned of a man having returned home, a distance of 250 miles, for an important paper he had omitted to bring with proof of pertinacity."
 In addition to these oral complaints, no fewer than 1,440 were forwarded in writing, and many more would have been sent had the natives felt certain of redress, or been able to leave their daily vocations.

 It soon became apparent that "coercion" was used to a frightful extent.
-A Missionary deposed that he had seen in the hands of the headman of a village a scourge composed of four or five thongs of leather, a yard or more in length, which was used to compel the labourers to pay their taxes.
-Another reverend gentleman had lived in the immediate neighbourhood of a police station, and daily witnessed cases of ill-treatment.
+A Missionary deposed that he had seen in the hands of the headman of a village a scourge composed of four or five thongs of leather, a yard or more in length, which was used to compel the Yankee CROMWELL of Central America has bourhood of a police station, and daily witnessed cases of ill-treatment.
 He also knew that, to extort confessions from women, red pepper was sometimes applied in a most painful and disgusting manner.
 A merchant had seen at least a dozen defaulters ranged in a row in the court-yard of a police station, under a meridian sun in the hottest period of the year, each of them having a heavy stone placed on the head, or on the back between the shoulders, their bodies being bent nearly double, and themselves standing on one leg.
 An officer in command of a detached corps heard, night after night, a great uproar and the sound of blows in the direction of the police station, and at last took the trouble to see what was the matter.
 There he found the superintendent of police sitting in his verandah, surrounded by his subordinate officers, and summarily administering flagellation to such as were unwilling to part with their money.
 Occasionally a thumbscrew was used with equal effect.
 "The nocturnal flogging went on for many weeks."
-A Government tenant, who paid annually £24 for his land, having fallen into arrears to the amount of thirty shillings, the tax collectors insisted on his paying up in full or presenting them with a bribe.
-As the crops with 150,000 dollars in "short bonds."
+A Government tenant, who paid annually £24 for his land, having fallen into arrears to the amount of thirty shillings, the tax col lectors insisted on his paying up in full o presenting them with a bribe.
+As the crop idea of effecting their purpose by a vast dodge leg and neck being held in proximity no had partially failed, he refused to comply confiscated the Eastern Counties' charter and statutes, in order to renew them all in favour of BRUCE and Co.
+The Company has high patronage in Nicaragua ; its conflicts have attained the ranks of the haute politique; it has gained a point at which stock-jobbing rises to statesmanship.